cgs-earth/hydromet-mhews-workshop-addis-2026/README.md

 - **Partner and delegation introductions**

-- **Key outcomes and lessons from the Entebbe workshop and follow-up consultations**
+- **Key outcomes and lessons learned from the Entebbe workshop held in April 2026.**

+- **Brief summary of the online consultations held with the participating countries between July and August 2026 to discuss their pilot projects.**

 - **Workshop agenda and objectives**